MASTOPEXY BREAST LIFT

 ANCHOR MASTOPEXY is the classic breast lift technique and offers the most power and flexibility for larger or extremely droopy breasts.
 More involved than the vertical mastopexy, it begins with an anchor-shaped incision around and around the areola.
 Then, the surgeon removes the section of skin bellow the areola.
 In closing the incision, both breast tissue and nipple lift to a higher position.

-A mastopexy can deliver a smooth, fresh, rejuvenated look that will last for years.
+Of course, individual results can vary, but a mastopexy can deliver a smooth, fresh, rejuvenated look that will last for years.
 However, the results won’t keep you firm forever as gravity, weight gain and loss and aging do what they do.
 Usually, there is no danger in having another breast lift 15 to 20 years after the first one.

 Mastopexy scars can be extensive and permanent though we place them under the breast or around the nipple in a way that still allows you to wear low-cut tops or even a bikini top.
 We can show you what steps to take during your after care that can help minimize scars so that they become practically invisible.
 The good news is that most mastopexies do not interfere with future pregnancies or breast-feeding.